📥 Receive messages

 message.ack

-Receive events when server or recipient gets the message, read or played it.
+This event is triggered when the server or recipient gets the message, reads it, or plays it.

 message.ack